 How can you facilitate, rather than control, group decision-making and team interaction?
 With no formal training, people may find it difficult to make the transition from instructors or managers to facilitators.
-This course has been created to make core facilitation skills better understood and readily available for your organization.
+This course has been created to make core facilitation skills better understood and readily available for your organisation.
 It represents materials and ideas that have been tested and refined over twenty years of active facilitation in all types of settings.

 WHAT STUDENTS LEARN